BrendaAMelo/Project6841/README.md

 - keylogger.py: all logic for keylogger.
 - requirements.txt: all libraries that need to be installed.
 - setup.py: setup to create your application configured to hide its name as SystemHelper, with appropriate icon and set to run in the background.
 - com.system.helper.plist: responsible for enable auto-start on macOS once loaded.
+Correct to appropriate path.

 ## Ethical Disclaimer
 The development of this keylogger is strictly for educational and research purposes within the scope of cybersecurity studies.